zazuko/travertin/tutorial/TUTORIAL-Travertin-with-docker.md

 ## Docker image

-Zazuko alod is available from the docker default repository (hub.docker.com) as `zauko/alod` image.
+Zazuko Travertin is available from the docker default repository (hub.docker.com) as `zauko/travertin` image.

 Pull the latest version with

-    docker pull zazuko/alod
+    docker pull zazuko/travertin

 You can start that image by running

-    docker run -p 8080:8080 --rm zazuko/alod
+    docker run -p 8080:8080 --rm zazuko/travertin

-This will start aLOD with the default configuration.
-While you can access `http://localhost:8080/` to verify that things are working, running aLOD with the default configuration is of little use: let's create our own deployment with our own configuration.
+This will start Travertin with the default configuration.
+While you can access `http://localhost:8080/` to verify that things are working, running Travertin with the default configuration is of little use: let's create our own deployment with our own configuration.